ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 {: #order_virtualserver_and_vlan}

 To create the private enclosure, one or more user VLANs for the provisioning of virtual and bare-metal servers must be assigned to the VRA.
 There is no charge for the first private and first public VLANs.
-The [support ticket](https://console.bluemix.net/docs/infrastructure/vlans/order-vlan.html#order-vlans) can order additional VLANs, are, and the number available is limited.
+Additional VLANs to support a multi-tier application topology can be ordered via a [support ticket](https://console.bluemix.net/docs/infrastructure/vlans/order-vlan.html#order-vlans).
+Note only a limited number of VLANs available for a single client in a data center.

-To choose the VLAN a virtual or bare-metal server is provisioned to, use the [Softlayer Dashboard](https://control.softlayer.com/).
+When multiple user VLANs are present, prevision new virtual or bare-metal servers via the **Device** menu on the [Softlayer Dashboard](https://control.softlayer.com/).
+This dialog allows the target VLAN to be specified when a new device is provisioned.

 {tip:}